Lukmanern/Gost/README.md

 &#xa0;

-## :rocket: Technologies And :wrench: Tools
+## :rocket: Technologies and :wrench: Tools

 Techs and tools were used in this project: